Interactions-Nexus/Nexus-Wiki/fundamentals/intro-to-nexus.md

 ## TRANSACTING NXS

-Users can send and receive NXS or tokens using the username:account, namespace::account formats or the account.
-Free, simple transactions make it really easy.&#x20;
+Users can send and receive NXS or tokens using the username:account, namespace::account formats or address.
+Free simple transactions make it really easy for any user.

-If there is a transaction done within 10 sec of the first transaction then there is an anti-spam fee of 0.01 NXS per contract executed in the second transaction (max 1 NXS) to prevent spamming the network.
+If there is a transaction done within 10 seconds of the first transaction then there is an anti-spam fee of 0.01 NXS per contract, executed in the second transaction (a max of 1 NXS - each tx has 100 contracts max) to prevent spamming the network.

 > **Good to Know:**